Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Continuous-Time Dynamics Model

-The continuous-time DI \eqref{eq:ContinuousTimeModel} already exhibits many of the properties required for application of Proposition \ref{prop:closure}.
-Directly by its construction, for any state $\bar \State$, $\DerivativeMap(\bar \State)$ is non-empty, compact, and convex.
-We will additionally see that it is u.s.c. in our proof of Theorem \ref{thm:ContinuousTimeSolutions}.
-However, as $\Coriolis (\State)$ can grow quadratically, $\DerivativeMap$ is not uniformly bounded; therefore Proposition \ref{prop:closure} cannot be directly used to prove existence of solutions.
-However, nearly identical properties of the initial value problems can still be established in the following manner.
-Suppose first that terms that might contribute to growth of kinetic energy, $\InputSet$ and $\Gravity$, can only input power at a bounded rate: \begin{assumption} $\exists c > 0$, $\Velocity^T(\InputSet - \Gravity) \leq c \Norm{\Velocity}_{\Mass}$. \end{assumption} This condition is widely satisfied by many robotic systems, including those with globally bounded controllers and potential gradients (such as gravity).
+As we previously reviewed, existence guarantees for continuous-time evolution through impact have thus far been severely limited.
+We now show that our philosophy of including a wide set of behaviors leads to existence of solutions via \Cref{prop:closure}, and the only additional assumptions required are that energy and inputs are bounded (Assumptions \ref{assump:EnergyIncreasesSlowly} and \ref{assump:DerivativeMapCompactImages}).
+The continuous-time DI \eqref{eq:ContinuousTimeModel} directly exhibits many of the properties required for \Cref{prop:closure}.
+B its construction, at any $\bar \State$, $\DerivativeMap(\bar \State)$ is non-empty, compact, and convex.
+We will additionally see that it is u.s.c. in our proof of \Cref{thm:ContinuousTimeSolutions}.
+However, as Coriolis components of $\NetForce[s]$ can grow quadratically, $\DerivativeMap$ is often not uniformly bounded; thus \Cref{prop:closure} cannot be directly used to prove existence of solutions.
+However, nearly identical properties of IVP's can still be established in the following manner.
+Suppose first that smooth forces can only input power at a bounded rate: \begin{assumption} $\exists c > 0$, $\Velocity \cdot \NetForce[s](\State,\InputSet(\bar\State)) \leq c \Norm{\Velocity}_{\Mass}$. \end{assumption} This condition is widely satisfied by many robotic systems, including those with globally bounded controllers and potential gradients (such as gravity).
 Assumption \ref{assump:EnergyIncreasesSlowly} implies that $\bar \State$ cannot diverge to infinity over a finite horizon.
-Furthermore, we will assume that if $\bar \State$ is bounded, $\dot{\bar \State}$ is bounded as well: \begin{assumption} Over any compact set $\bar \StateSet$, $\InputSet - \Gravity$ is bounded, and therefore $\DerivativeMap(\bar \StateSet)$ is compact. \end{assumption} In conjunction, Assumptions \ref{assump:EnergyIncreasesSlowly} and \ref{assump:DerivativeMapCompactImages} imply that over a finite interval, the solutions $\bar \State(s)$ beginning from a compact set $\bar \StateSet$ have bounded derivative and therefore inherit the key existence, closure, and u.s.c. structure for differential inclusions where the derivative is bounded everywhere: \begin{theorem}[Existence of Solutions] Let $\bar \StateSet$ be a compact set and $[a,b]$ be a compact interval.
-Then $\IVP{\DerivativeMap}{\bar \StateSet}{[a,b]}$ is compact and $\IVP{\DerivativeMap}{\bar \State}{[a,b]}$ is non-empty, closed, convex, and u.s.c. in $\bar\State$ over $\bar \StateSet$. \end{theorem} \begin{proof} See Appendix \ref{adx:ContinuousTimeSolutionsProof}. \end{proof}
+Furthermore, we will assume that if $\bar \State$ is bounded, $\dot{\bar \State}$ is bounded as well: \begin{assumption} Over any compact set $\bar \StateSet$, $\NetForce[s](\State,\InputSet(\bar\State))$ is bounded, and therefore $\DerivativeMap(\bar \StateSet)$ is compact. \end{assumption} Assumptions \ref{assump:EnergyIncreasesSlowly} and \ref{assump:DerivativeMapCompactImages} imply that over a finite interval, the solutions $\bar \State(s)$ beginning from a compact set $\bar \StateSet$ have bounded derivative and therefore inherit the key existence, closure, and u.s.c. structure of globally bounded DI's: \begin{theorem}[Existence of Solutions (Appendix \ref{adx:ContinuousTimeSolutionsProof})] Let $\bar \StateSet$ be a compact set and $[a,b]$ be a compact interval.
+Then $\IVP{\DerivativeMap}{\bar \StateSet}{[a,b]}$ is compact and $\IVP{\DerivativeMap}{\bar \State}{[a,b]}$ is non-empty, closed, convex, and u.s.c. in $\bar\State$ over $\bar \StateSet$. \end{theorem}